 St. Joseph's is a two-form entry primary school in Islington.
-27% of our year 1 to 6 children are recorded as Disadvantaged Pupils (DP) as they are eligible for pupil premium funding, compared to the National figure of 24%.
-9% of these identified pupils have special educational needs.
+22% of our year 1 to 6 children are recorded as Disadvantaged Pupils (DP) as they are eligible for pupil premium funding, compared to the National figure of 24%.

-Although these factors can present significant challenges, we have high expectations of all our children and are committed to ensuring that every child is given the best opportunities to enjoy and succeed at school.
+We have high expectations of all our children and are committed to ensuring that every child is given the best opportunities to enjoy and succeed at school.
 We want all our children to reach their full potential and become confident, independent, life-long learners with a love of reading.